websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/page-versioning.md

 1. Click on *Add* to create your new variation.

 Once created, you can switch between each version of a Page or Page set via the drop-down menus in the Staging bar.
 The *Page Variations* drop-down menu is available for Widget Pages only.
 For Content Pages, you create different versions using [Experiences](../../../site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md).
-For more information, see [Staging UI Reference](./staging-ui-reference.md).
+For more information, see [Site Staging UI Reference](./site-staging-ui-reference.md).

 ![You can switch between each version of a Page or Page set via the drop-down menus in the Staging bar](./page-versioning/images/02.png)